BatteredBunny/browser_terminal/README.md

 # browser terminal extension

 Extension that allows you to open a native terminal in the browser.
 Tested in linux and macos.
+[Installation instructions](https://github.com/ayes-web/browser_terminal/blob/main/installation.md)

 ![screenshot.png](screenshot.png)

 ## Dependencies
    - golang